pbrajesh1/arc_kata_april_2024_Innovators/Architecture_Decision_Reports/ADR_005_Java and Spring Boot for Trip Application.md

-# Title: Use Java and Spring Boot for Trip Application
+# Title: Use Java and Spring Boot for Fish Watch Application

 ## Status